christianityorigins/website/blog/_posts/2015-05-02-reference-guide.md

 ---

 ### Reference Guide

+Ancient Civilizations

-Ancient Civilizations</p><p>Göbekli Tepe (c.
+Göbekli Tepe (c.
 9000-8000 BCE).
 Located in Anatolia.
-Modern Turkey</p><p>Cucuteni–Trypillia culture&nbsp;(c.
+Modern Turkey

+Cucuteni–Trypillia culture (c.
 5500-2750 BCE).
-Located in modern Romania, Moldova, Ukraine.&nbsp;</p><p>Vinca Culture (c.
-5400–4500 BCE): Modern Balkan area.
-Founded by travelling Neolithic tribes out of Anatolia who would eventually found Sumeria.</p><p>Sumerians (c.
-4500–1900 BCE): Located in Mesopotamia (modern-day Iraq).
-Known for their city-states, cuneiform writing, and ziggurats.</p><p>Indus Valley Civilization/Harrapan Civilization (c.
-3300-1300 BCE)</p><p>Minoan civilization (c.
-3100–1100 BCE)</p><p>Ancient Egyptians (c.
-3100–30 BCE): Flourished along the Nile River in Egypt.
-Known for their pyramids, pharaohs, and hieroglyphics.</p><p>Assyrians (c.
-2500–609 BCE): Located in northern Mesopotamia (modern-day Iraq, Syria, Turkey).
-Known for their military prowess and vast empire.</p><p>Akkadians (c.
-2334–2154 BCE): Successors to the Sumerians in Mesopotamia.
-Established the Akkadian Empire.</p><p>Old Babylonian Empire (c.
-1894–1595 BCE): Successors to the Akkadians in Mesopotamia.
-Established Babylon as a major center.</p><p>Mycenaeans (c.
-1600–1100 BCE): Located in mainland Greece.</p><p>Hittites (c.
-1600–1178 BCE): Anatolian civilization centered in modern-day Turkey.
-Known for their advanced metalworking and chariot warfare.</p><p>Mittani Empire (c.
-1550–1350 BCE): An Indo-Iranian kingdom centered in northern Mesopotamia and Syria.</p><p>Phoenicians (c.
-1500–300 BCE): Maritime traders and seafarers centered in Canaan (modern-day Lebanon, Israel, Palestine).
-Known for their alphabet and founding of Carthage.</p><p>Kassite Dynasty (c.
-1350–1155 BCE): Ruled over Babylonia after the fall of the Middle Babylonian Empire.</p><p>Ancient Greece (c.
-1100-146 BCE).&nbsp;</p><p>Neo-Assyrian Empire (c.
-934–609 BCE): A revival of Assyrian power that established a vast empire across the Middle East.</p><p>Carthaginian Empire (c.
-814–146 BCE): A Phoenician colony that became a major power in the western Mediterranean, rivaling Rome.
-Located in modern-day Tunisia.</p><p>Ancient Rome (c.
-753 BCE-476 AD).</p><p>Neo-Babylonian Empire (c.
-624–539 BCE): Ruled Mesopotamia after the fall of the Assyrian Empire.
-Babylon became a major cultural center again.</p><p>Achaemenid Empire (c.
-550–330 BCE): The first Persian Empire, founded by Cyrus the Great.
-Stretched from Persia (Iran) to Egypt and beyond.</p><p>Seleucid Empire (c.
-312–63 BCE): A Hellenistic kingdom established by Alexander the Great's successor, Seleucus I Nicator.
-Ruled over parts of Anatolia, Mesopotamia, and Persia.</p><p>Ptolemaic Kingdom (c.
-305-30 BCE): Hellenistic kingdom established by Alexander the Great's successor, Ptolemy Soter.
-Ruled over Egypt.</p><p>The civilizations of Mesopotamia: Sumerians, Akkadians, Babylonians, Assyrians changed despite being in the same location usually because of conquest (eg. the Akkadians, led by Sargon the Great, conquering the Sumerian city-states around 2334 BCE), or assimilation with other groups, etc.
+Located in modern Romania, Moldova, Ukraine.

+Vinca Culture (c.
+5400–4500 BCE).
+Modern Balkan area.
+Founded by travelling Neolithic tribes out of Anatolia who would eventually found Sumeria.

+Sumerians (c.
+4500–1900 BCE).
+Located in Mesopotamia (modern-day Iraq).
+Known for their city-states, cuneiform writing, and ziggurats.

+Indus Valley Civilization/Harrapan Civilization (c.
+3300-1300 BCE)

+Minoan civilization (c.
+3100–1100 BCE)

+Ancient Egyptians (c.
+3100–30 BCE).
+Flourished along the Nile River in Egypt.
+Known for their pyramids, pharaohs, and hieroglyphics.

+Assyrians (c.
+2500–609 BCE).
+Located in northern Mesopotamia (modern-day Iraq, Syria, Turkey).
+Known for their military prowess and vast empire.

+Akkadians (c.
+2334–2154 BCE).
+Successors to the Sumerians in Mesopotamia.
+Established the Akkadian Empire.

+Old Babylonian Empire (c.
+1894–1595 BCE).
+Successors to the Akkadians in Mesopotamia.
+Established Babylon as a major center.

+Mycenaeans (c.
+1600–1100 BCE).
+Located in mainland Greece.

+Hittites (c.
+1600–1178 BCE).
+Anatolian civilization centered in modern-day Turkey.
+Known for their advanced metalworking and chariot warfare.

+Mittani Empire (c.
+1550–1350 BCE).
+An Indo-Iranian kingdom centered in northern Mesopotamia and Syria.

+Phoenicians (c.
+1500–300 BCE).
+Maritime traders and seafarers centered in Canaan (modern-day Lebanon, Israel, Palestine).
+Known for their alphabet and founding of Carthage.

+Kassite Dynasty (c.
+1350–1155 BCE).
+Ruled over Babylonia after the fall of the Middle Babylonian Empire.

+Ancient Greece (c.
+1100-146 BCE).

+Neo-Assyrian Empire (c.
+934–609 BCE).
+A revival of Assyrian power that established a vast empire across the Middle East.

+Carthaginian Empire (c.
+814–146 BCE).
+A Phoenician colony that became a major power in the western Mediterranean, rivaling Rome.
+Located in modern-day Tunisia.

+Ancient Rome (c.
+753 BCE-476 AD).

+Neo-Babylonian Empire (c.
+624–539 BCE).
+Ruled Mesopotamia after the fall of the Assyrian Empire.
+Babylon became a major cultural center again.

+Achaemenid Empire (c.
+550–330 BCE).
+The first Persian Empire, founded by Cyrus the Great.
+Stretched from Persia (Iran) to Egypt and beyond.

+Seleucid Empire (c.
+312–63 BCE).
+A Hellenistic kingdom established by Alexander the Great's successor, Seleucus I Nicator.
+Ruled over parts of Anatolia, Mesopotamia, and Persia.

+Ptolemaic Kingdom (c.
+305-30 BCE).
+Hellenistic kingdom established by Alexander the Great's successor, Ptolemy Soter.
+Ruled over Egypt.

+The civilizations of Mesopotamia: Sumerians, Akkadians, Babylonians, Assyrians changed despite being in the same location usually because of conquest (e.g. the Akkadians, led by Sargon the Great, conquering the Sumerian city-states around 2334 BCE), or assimilation with other groups.

 ### Revisionist History